pnp/sp-dev-fx-webparts/samples/react-list-form/README.md

 - Using Office UI Fabric React components and styles for building user experience consistent with SharePoint and Office.
 - Integrating drag and drop to provide better user experience for configuring web parts visually.
 - Using custom drop-down property editors in the property pane.

+## Disclaimer

+**THIS CODE IS PROVIDED _AS IS_ WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

+## Support

+We do not support samples, but we do use GitHub to track issues and constantly want to improve these samples.

+If you encounter any issues while using this sample, [create a new issue](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=bug-report.yml&sample=react-list-form&authors=@DanyWyss, @Harshagracy, @sharepointknight, @Abderahman88, @Kman1131, @fthorild, @AriGunawan&title=react-list-form%20-%20).

+For questions regarding this sample, [create a new question](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=question.yml&sample=react-list-form&authors=@DanyWyss, @Harshagracy, @sharepointknight, @Abderahman88, @Kman1131, @fthorild, @AriGunawan&title=react-list-form%20-%20).

+Finally, if you have an idea for improvement, [make a suggestion](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=suggestion.yml&sample=react-list-form&authors=@DanyWyss, @Harshagracy, @sharepointknight, @Abderahman88, @Kman1131, @fthorild, @AriGunawan&title=react-list-form%20-%20).

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/react-list-form" />